rpepato/StructEx/README.md

 ## Inspiration and References

-This project is greatly inspired on the [work](http://www.codeproject.com/Articles/408663/Using-NRefactory-for-analyzing-Csharp-code) and samples provided by [Daniel Grunwald](http://www.danielgrunwald.de/).
+This project is largely inspired on the [work](http://www.codeproject.com/Articles/408663/Using-NRefactory-for-analyzing-Csharp-code) and samples provided by [Daniel Grunwald](http://www.danielgrunwald.de/).
 Please, check the original article for more information.